ExpressionEngine/ExpressionEngine-User-Guide/source/cp/design/index.rst

 Template Routes
 ^^^^^^^^^^^^^^^

-This will take you to the :doc:`routes/index`.
+This will take you to the :doc:`routes`.

 Create New Template
 ~~~~~~~~~~~~~~~~~~~

-This will take you to the :doc:`create template form <template/form>`.
+This will take you to the :doc:`create form <template/form>`.

 Template Links
 ~~~~~~~~~~~~~~

-This will take you to the template's :doc:`edit template form <template/form>`.
+This will take you to the template's :doc:`edit form <template/form>`.

 Manage
 ~~~~~~